SaifEdaibis/Robot-Movement-Planner/README.md

 `main.py` starts the application and connects the different parts of the program.

-`robot.py` contains the robot, its joints, movement, angle calculations, and parts of the node system used by the pathfinder.
+`robot.py` contains the robot, its joint positions and angles, movement, kinematics calculations, and the node functions used by the pathfinding system.

-`path.py` contains the main path-planning system and handles finding routes between the starting and ending configurations.
+`path.py` contains the main path planner and the calculations used to find suitable starting and ending configurations.

-`obstacle.py` contains the obstacle objects used in the environment.
+`obstacle.py` contains the obstacle class and handles obstacle movement, boundaries, and collisions between obstacles.

-`world.py` manages the environment and the objects within it.
+`world.py` manages the objects in the environment, including the robot, obstacles, controllers, and path icons.

-`controller.py` handles user controls and input.
+`controller.py` handles user input and the different controls used to interact with the robot and path planner.

-`display.py` contains the Pygame display and drawing functionality.
+`display.py` contains the main Pygame display functionality.

-`Arcs.py` contains the classes used to display the robot's joint angle information.
+`Arcs.py` contains the angle arc used to display the robot's joint angles.

-`settings.py` contains configuration values used throughout the project.
+`settings.py` contains the configuration values used throughout the project.

-`requirements.txt` contains the external Python dependencies required to run the project.
+`requirements.txt` contains the external Python packages required to run the project.

 ## What I learned

-This project was mainly an exercise in applying programming to a robotics problem.
-While building it, I learned more about object-oriented Python, Pygame, Git and GitHub, trigonometry, forward and inverse kinematics, A* pathfinding, collision detection, and working with a larger codebase.
+I built this project to apply programming concepts to a robotics problem rather than working with small standalone programs.
+While developing it, I learned more about object-oriented Python, Pygame, Git and GitHub, trigonometry, forward and inverse kinematics, A* pathfinding, collision detection, and working with a larger codebase.

-A large part of the project was also figuring out how to debug and improve an algorithm when it worked for simple cases but became slow or failed when a solution did not exist.
+The project also gave me experience debugging algorithms and improving their performance.
+In particular, I had to deal with situations where a path did not exist and the search could continue for a long time without finding a solution.